Nwoye-Ezekiel/CSS-Art-Volkswagen-Logo/README.md

 # CSS Art - Volkswagen Logo

 This is a CSS-created digital graphical image of the [Volkswagen](https://www.vw.com/en.html) Logo.
-It includes a soothing animation effect.
+It also includes a soothing animation effect.

 View Live [Here](https://nwoye-ezekiel.github.io/CSS-Art-Volkswagen-Logo/)